 I wasn’t able to open my mouth more than a few millimetres.

 My tongue and jaw also suffered considerable loss of function.
 I also developed a sort of pockets in the oesophagus where food could become lodged.
 In addition I also had great difficulty in opening my mouth more than a few millimetres.
-It was for example impossible to eat via the mouth and I received my nutrition via a TEG in my stomach.
+It was for example impossible to eat via the mouth and I received my nutrition via a PEG in my stomach.

 Improvements after only a few weeks of training